 If you’re new to the sport, plenty of places offer paddle board rentals and lessons, such as Riverbound Sports, No Snow Paddleboard Shop, and Go Paddle AZ.

 Also, check out some of Arizona’s best kayaking spots.

 Wander Through Papago Park

-Papago Park is one of the most popular parks in the Phoenix metro area, and for good reason.
-With over 10 miles of trails for hiking and biking, a lake for fishing, and an assortment of beautiful gardens, there’s something for everyone to enjoy.
+Papago Park is one of the most popular parks in the Phoenix metro area.
+The park has multiple trails for hiking and biking, a lake for fishing, and an assortment of beautiful gardens.

 For beginner hikers, Crosscut Canal Path and Double Butte Loop Trail are around 2 miles and easily accessible by a parking lot.
 But don’t forget to stay hydrated, no matter how short your hike may be.

-Hole-In-The-Rock is an essential stop for lovers of the outdoors, with a chamber outlooking the park’s scenic views and an Instagram-worthy photo-op.
-You can also stop at the fishing lagoons, take your pooch to the Papago Dog Park, or play a round of golf at Papago Golf Course.
+Hole-In-The-Rock is an essential stop, with a chamber overlooking the park’s scenic views and an Instagram-worthy photo-op.
+In addition, you can also stop at the fishing lagoons, take your pooch to the Papago Dog Park, or play a round of golf at Papago Golf Course.

-Visit Hunt’s Tomb, where Arizona’s first governor is buried, for a historical sight.
+Visit Hunt’s Tomb, where Arizona’s first governor is buried (creepy, I know), for a historical sight.
 You can hike up to the tomb, a relatively unknown attraction, for beautiful views of Phoenix.

 The park is free and open from 5 am to 11 pm.